Yukkuricraft/yukkuricraft.net/content/pages/RulesEN.md

    Don't suddenly drop in and derail an ongoing discussion.
 Be respectful of others if they're already mid-discussion.

-5. **No NSFW without consent**

-   If all members of a voice room with a temporary text channel consent to viewing NSFW material, NSFW material can be posted.
-However once a new member joins the room, the process must be repeated.
-NSFW anywhere else, apart from NSFW channels, is prohibited.

 ### Closing notes